-Elaine Aron summarizes research findings presented to a national conference for the Society of Personality and Social Psychology.
+Elaine Aron summarizes brain imaging research with HSPs (highly sensitive people) presented to a national conference for the Society of Personality and Social Psychology.
 Here is part of her summary:

 In this study, 10 Americans of European descent and 10 East-Asians recently in the U.S. underwent “functional magnetic resonance imaging” (fMRI).
 This means that while they were functioning mentally in a particular way–in this case, engaged in two simple visual-spatial tasks–their brains were being watched for signs of high levels of activation in particular areas.
 This allows researchers to know how much effort in what areas are involved in these functions.